-swine fever other diseases

-3 kilometres for 30 days 2 kilometres for 15 days.
+swine fever 3 kilometres for 30 days other diseases 2 kilometres for 15 days.

 - 2. Loss or suspension of official swine-fever-free status by a territory with the outbreak of the disease.
 This status may be restored after a minimum period of: - three months after eradication if there has previously been no vaccination - six months after eradication and elimination of vaccinated pigs if there has been previous vaccination. - 3.
 The Commission shall report to the Council on developments concerning the disease together with appropriate proposals. - 4.
-Prohibition on the export of live pigs from Member States where African swine fever is endemic with the possibility of regionalising parts of the territory and allowing export from parts not affected. - 5.
-Rules in the case of occasional outbreaks in Member States where the disease is not endemic.
+Prohibition on the export of live pigs from Member States where African swine fever is endemic with the possibility of regionalising parts of the territory and allowing export from parts not affected.

+5. Rules in the case of occasional outbreaks in Member States where - Rules in the case of occasional outbreaks in Member States where the disease is not endemic.